+Subject to adjustment as provided in Section 13.1, the maximum aggregate number of shares of Common Stock which may be issued under this Plan, which may be either unauthorized and unissued Common Stock or issued Common Stock reacquired by the Company ("Plan Shares"), shall be:

+- (a) 1,000,000 Shares; plus - (b) shares approved but not covered by options or other stock rights granted under the 1997 Long Term Incentive Plan. - (c) an annual increase in the number of Shares determined and to be effective on the date of each annual meeting of the Company's shareholders (commencing with the annual meeting in the year 2000), equal to the lesser of (i) 200,000 Shares, (ii) one percent (1.0%) of the sum of (1) the outstanding Shares, plus (2) the number of Shares subject to outstanding options issues under the Plan on such date, or (iii) such number of Shares as determined by the Board.

-Subject to adjustment as provided in Section 13.1, the maximum aggregate number of shares of Common Stock which may be issued under this Plan shall not exceed 1,100,000 shares, which may be either authorized and unissued Common Stock or issued Common Stock reacquired by the Company ("Plan Shares").
-Determinations as to the number of Plan Shares that remain available for issuance under the Plan shall be made in accordance with such rules and procedures as the Committee shall determine from time to time, which shall be consistent with the requirements of Rule 16b-3 of the Exchange Act and such interpretations thereof.
-If an Award expires unexercised or is forfeited, canceled, terminated or settled in cash in lieu of Common Stock, the shares of Common Stock that were theretofore subject (or potentially subject) to such Award may again be made subject to an Award Agreement; provided, however, that any such shares subject to a forfeited or canceled Award shall not again be made subject to an Award Agreement to any Participant who received, directly or indirectly, any of the benefits of ownership of the securities underlying such Award, excluding the right to vote such shares.
+Determinations as to the number of Plan Shares that remain available for issuance under the Plan shall be made in accordance with such rules and procedures as the Committee shall determine from time to time.
+If an Award expires unexercised or is forfeited, canceled, terminated or settled in cash in lieu of Common Stock, the shares of Common Stock that were theretofore subject (or potentially subject) to such Award may again be made subject to an Award Agreement.
+In addition, Shares from the following sources shall be added to the number of Plan Shares available for issuance under the Plan: (1) any Shares of the Company's Common Stock surrendered in payment of the exercise price of Options or to pay the tax withholding obligations incurred upon the exercise of Options; and (2) Options withheld to pay the exercise price or tax withholding obligations incurred upon the exercise of Options.